It’s all about timing. Here’s some insight into how and why flight prices fluctuate — so you can lock in the cheapest fares for your next trip.

 What is yield management?

 Imagine a giant game of chess, but instead of knights and pawns, it's airline seats and eager travellers.
-That's essentially what yield management is – a strategic system that airlines use to sell the right seat to the right person at the right price, ultimately maximising their profits.
+That's essentially what yield management is – a strategic system that airlines use to sell the right seat to the right person at the right price, ultimately maximizing their profits.

 Airlines understand that different travellers have different priorities.
 A family planning a summer vacation in advance is more likely to hunt for bargains, while a business traveller needing a last-minute flight is often willing to pay a premium for convenience.